I am a postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute of MIT and Harvard.

 ACM Conference on Web Search and Data Mining (WSDM 2020).

-Random Walks on Hypergraphs with Edge-Dependent Vertex Weights
+Random Walks on Hypergraphs with Edge-Dependent Vertex Weights.

 Uthsav Chitra, Benjamin J. Raphael

-International Conference on Machine Learning (ICML 2019) [slides, ICML talk @ 55:27].
+International Conference on Machine Learning (ICML 2019) [ICML slides, ICML talk @ 55:27].

-Committee Selection is More Similar Than You Think: Evidence from Avalanche and Stellar
+Committee Selection is More Similar Than You Think: Evidence from Avalanche and Stellar.

 Tarun Chitra, Uthsav Chitra